tobiasbriones/blog/philosophy/experience/this-article-represents-a-milestone-for-me-2022-12-18/index.md

 sections since if one only section is not able to build a united itself, then it's even worse adding more together, they're ending nowhere.

-It's like OOP which is inherently wrong by coupling data and methods (by definition) so it's not one thing or the other and in the end it doesn't scale and just can't be composed because is tightly coupled to heterogeneous parts with top-down hierarchies, like e.g. "public methods" are more "important" than "private" methods, so they have "management" and "peon" based pseudoscience.

 Detecting impurities introduces relativity but that's another topic:
 [Everything is Relative](everything-is-relative).